apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery.md

 Pending the resolution of [Google BigQuery issue 176002651](https://issuetracker.google.com/176002651), the `BigQuery.insertAllAsync` API may not work as expected.

-As a workaround, you can use the config setting `akka.http.parsing.conflicting-content-type-header-processing-mode = first` with Akka HTTP v10.2.4 or later.
+As a workaround, you can use the config setting `akka.http.parsing.conflicting-content-type-header-processing-mode = first` with Apache Pekko HTTP v1.0.0 or later.

 @@@